Known Employer Pilot

 - Corporation of the Presiding Bishop of the Church of Jesus Christ of the Latter-day Saints

-This list will be updated if additional participants join the pilot.
-Please note that all participants have been preselected.
-USCIS is not accepting applications for the Known Employer pilot.
+USCIS will update this list if additional participants join the pilot.
+Please note that USCIS preselected all the participants.
+We are not accepting applications for the Known Employer pilot.

 Immigrant Classifications Included in Known Employer